Stevada/BEM-SIM-App/README.md

 The is a web app presenting my research in BEM(building energy model) calibration.
 <img src="images/homepage.png" width="1200">

-You can run your own BEM simulation by playing around with some parameters we used in the research,
+You can play around with some parameters we used in the research and run your own BEM simulation.
 <img src="images/simulation_page.png" width="1200">

-and check the algorithms that we have tried.
+And you check the algorithms that we have tried.
 There are detailed explainations of the ideas behind each algorithms and their pros and cons.
 <img src="images/optimization_page.png" width="1200">

 ## 1. Setup & Installation with Docker(recommended)